 R. palustris may invade and successfully colonize numerous types of microhabitats within typical marine aquaria.
 Given the organism’s odd set of preferences, these hot spots are generally somewhat marginal.
 For the most part, it swims toward light and away from oxygen (it cannot perform photosynthesis in the presence of oxygen); then, once finding the Goldilocks zone, it moves along this interface in search of food (ideally an organic, rather than inorganic, source of carbon).

 These conditions prevail just under the uppermost layer of a sand bed or just below the surfaces of live rock.
 Purple bacteria and similar anaerobes very much favor calcium carbonate-based substrates due to their high porosity/permeability which allows just the right amount of solute exchange with the water column.
-Here, light scarcely penetrates.
+Here, light just barely penetrates.
 A biofilm of aerobes over the exterior creates a perfect barrier to oxygen.
 If the purple non-sulfurs are so lucky, a film of purple sulfurs and/or green sulfurs might develop beneath them, thereby protecting them from hydrogen sufide that seeps up from sulfur-reducing bacteria (e.g. Desulfovibrio vulgaris) even deeper below.
 Tiny pockets in the rock, and interstitial space between sand grains, trap detrital particles, ensuring a good food source.

 Left undisturbed, these subsurface films become evident as variously colored (dare we say pretty?) bands develop against the tank panels to resemble a winogradsky column.
 R. palustris may be appear as rusty orange to bright red to burgundy.